xylodan/pyxdocu/docs/intro.md

 sidebar_position: 1
 ---

-# UNTP Community
+# PYX UNTP Community

-Let's briefly talk about UNTP and our Pyx Community in **less than 5 minutes.**
+Let's briefly talk about UNTP and our Pyx Community.

-## Pyx Community - KB + Forum
+## Pyx Community - Knowledge Base + Forum

 What are we trying to achieve in our Internet space?
 A vibrant community dedicated to open source solutions to the existential problems that we face globally.
 We are all about sustainability here.
 We want to create a home for everyone looking to deliver results to meet that goal.

 ### Knowledge Base

-You are in the Pyx Knowledge Base space right now and you can think of this as a library.
+You are in the Pyx Knowledge Base space right now and you can think of this as the library.
+- Explanations for what a Trust Architect is and accompanying instructions to help them drive global value chain improvements.
 - Detailed Instructions for developers implementing UNTP.
-- Explanations for what a Trust Architect is and accompanying instructions to help them drive global value chain improvements.
 - Articles by the Pyx Team and Community members sharing best practices and success stories related to their UNTP efforts.

 ### Pyx Forums